HaschekSolutions/pictshare/README.md

 - Plugin to upload images with ShareX: https://github.com/ShareX/CustomUploaders/blob/master/pictshare.net.json

 ## Coming soon
+- Delete codes for every uploaded image so users can delete images if no longer needed
 - Albums
 - Traffic analysis tool for server admins